janinequig/museum_attendance/README.md

 ##### https://www.icpsr.umich.edu/web/NADAC/studies/37138

+I will be completing my analysis through RStudio.

 ### Code

 To move forward with analysis, I expect to use linear and logistic regression, along with correlation tests.
 Additionally, I will use variable selection and classificaiton/clustering models.

 ### Findings

+Coming Soon..!